-Techniques for link provisioning depend upon whether the OXCs do or do not have wavelength conversion.
+Thus, NNI provisioning involves looking up in the routing table computed by various schemes mentioned previously and performing path setup within an optical sub-network.
+Techniques for link provisioning within the optical sub-network depends upon whether the OXCs do or do not have wavelength conversion.
 Both these cases are discussed below.

-4.3.1.1 Network with Wavelength Converters
+4.3.4.1 Network with Wavelength Converters

 In an optical network with wavelength conversion, channel allocation can be performed independently on different links along a route.
 A lightpath request from a source is received by the first-hop router.
 (The term router here denotes the routing entity in the optical nodes or OXCs) A sample format for the setup request has been defined in [Chaudhuri00].
 The first-hop router creates a lightpath setup message and sends it towards the destination of the lightpath where it is received by the last-hop router.
 The lightpath setup is sent from the first-hop router on the default routed lightpath as the payload of a normal IP packet with router alert.
-A router alert ensures that the packet is processed by every router in the path.
-A channel is allocated for the lightpath on the downstream link at every node traversed by the setup.
+A router alert ensures that the packet is processed by every router in the path. channel is allocated for the lightpath on the downstream link at every node traversed by the setup.
 The identifier of the allocated channel is written to the setup message.